 The most obvious difference is the technology stack.
 While Eclipse is implemented based on Java, SWT and uses OSGi as a module system, Theia is implemented in TypeScript uses HTML and CSS for the UI and provides its own extension mechanism based on npm.
 Therefore, if your UI is implemented in SWT, you cannot simply migrate it to Theia.
 However, there are several strategies to reuse existing tool components in Theia.
 One example is to embed existing components, e.g. a compiler into the server part of Theia and embed their results into the UI.
 The most prominent example is using a Language Server (LSP), which operates exactly like this.
 Another technique is to avoid manually written SWT code and use declarative approaches such as EMF Forms and JSON Forms.

-However, it is essential to develop a strategy for the future already now, as pointed out here.
+However, it is essential to develop a strategy for the future already now, as also pointed out in the migration guide.

-So, Theia is a very interesting platform for building tools, IDEs and RCP-like applications.
+Theia is a very interesting platform for building tools, IDEs and RCP-like applications.
 This also makes Theia a preferred migration target for the modernization of tools that are currently based on Eclipse desktop.
 It fills an important gap in the Eclipse ecosystem allowing you to build web-based tools, which can still run on the desktop.
-Theia is moving forward very quickly and the broad set of contributing parties is very promising to continue to create a powerful piece of technology.
+Theia is indeed the next generation of Eclipse and continues to move forward very quickly.
+With the broad and diverse group of contributing parties, it is very promising to continue being a powerful piece of technology.

-Therefore, we are continuously contributing to Theia as well as using it in customer projects.
+Therefore, we are continuously contributing to Theia and actively use it in customer projects.
 Furthermore we are continuously working on enhancing the support for graphical editors with GLSP and support for modeling, including form-based data-centric tools in Theia (see EMF.cloud).
-Eclipse Theia is a stable and already mature platform and a perfect basis to enter the world of web- and cloud-based tooling!
+Eclipse Theia is a stable and mature platform and a perfect basis to enter the world of web- and cloud-based tooling!